karthik3791/IncidentMonitor/README.md

 # IncidentMonitor
-Monitors Indicent from Emails

-Uses APACHE Storm.
+Monitors a bunch of emails and tries to extract out useful information from the Email.